SpinW/spinwdoc/pages/swplot/swplot.subfigure.md

   folder: swplot, mathjax: 'true'}

 ---

 ### Syntax

-`swplot.subfigure(m,n,p,{hfigure})`
+`swplot.subfigure(m,n,p)`

+`swplot.subfigure(m,n,p,hFigure)`

 ### Description

-Changes the position of the figure window on the screen, the position is determined similarly to the Matlab function subplot().
+`swplot.subfigure(m,n,p)` changes the position of the current figure window on the screen, the position is determined similarly to the Matlab function [subplot](https://www.mathworks.com/help/matlab/ref/subplot.html).
 Here the screen is the canvas where the figure window is positioned.

-SUBFIGURE divides the display into an m-by-n grid and moves the figure window in the position specified by p.
-It numbers its figures by row, such that the first figure is the first column of the first row, the second figure is the second column of the first row, and so on.
+The function divides the display into an $$m$$-by-$$n$$ grid and moves the figure window in the position specified by $$p$$.
+It numbers the figures by row major, such that the first figure is the first column of the first row, the second figure is the second column of the first row, and so on.

+`swplot.subfigure(m,n,p,hFigure)` repositions the figure related to `hFigure` handle.

 ### Input Arguments

 `m,n,p`
-: Integer numbers, defining figure window position.
+: Integer numbers that define the figure window position.

 `hFigure`
 : Handle of the figure window, optional.
-Default is gcf.
+Default value is [gcf](https://www.mathworks.com/help/matlab/ref/gcf.html).

 {% include links.html %}